mahimrahman/Portfolio-JJKxDS-Themed/README.md

 - **Animated Blob Background**: A dynamic, morphing, and parallax-interactive background using SVG and Framer Motion.
 - **Responsive Hero Section**: Different videos for different screen sizes (mobile, MacBook, large screens).
-- **Improved UX**: Enhanced 'Show More' and 'Show Less' buttons in sections like Blog and Experience.
+- **Improved UX**: Enhanced navigation & interaction in sections like Blog and Experience.
 - **Modern Mobile Navigation**: Animated hamburger menu with a custom SVG icon, glowing effects, and smooth transitions.
 - **Anime-Inspired Design**: Unique color themes, gradients, and animations throughout the site.